simtor/AdaShips/README.md

 # Reflection on key design challenges, innovations and how I solved them

-Design challenges are that the board is made with numbers makes it harder to find other numbers, the board starts t. hurt your eye after a bit, so if I had more time I would have to change the design of the board letter, this would help with usability fo the program.
+Design challenges are that the board is made with numbers makes it harder to find other numbers, the board starts to hurt your eye after a bit, so if I had more time I would have to change the design of the board letter, this would help with usability fo the program.

 There are still bugs in the code as sometimes the boats are over each other meaning that the score wouldn't work.
 I would fix this problem by using another random engine generator and also moving the code from a function to the main.
+This problem was noticed too late to fix it properly.

-For innovation would introduce player vs player, also AI vs AI would have been fun if I had more time to do them.
+For innovation would introduce player vs player, also AI vs AI it would have been fun if I had more time to do them.

 Created by Simone Ram🐏